Rascalz: Juno Award protest

 Cash Crop was nominated for Best Rap Recording at the Juno Awards of 1998.
 Due to Canadian hip hop's limited commercial visibility in the era, however, the rap award had never been presented during the main Juno ceremony, instead being relegated to the untelevised technical awards ceremony during the previous evening.
 This fact had previously been criticized for creating a barrier to the commercial visibility of Canadian hip hop.

-The band won the award, but alleged that racism was a factor in the award's disadvantageous scheduling, explicitly declined the award on that basis.
+The band won the award, but alleged that racism was a factor in the award's disadvantageous scheduling and explicitly declined the award on that basis.
 The band had not yet arrived at the ceremony when the award was announced—when they did arrive, they were simply pulled aside and told that they had won the award.

 Their move sparked considerable media debate about the state of Canadian hip hop.
 As a result of the controversy, the Juno Awards moved the rap category to the main ceremony the following year.